 I came to cycling literature in a back-to-front fashion.
 I’d already made a handful of adventurous journeys by bike before I’d read any of the books I’m about to recommend.

-I was introduced to cycle touring my best friend, Adrian.
-He invited me along on a coast to coast ride – Barrow in Furness to Whitby – in 2008 and I never looked back.
+I was introduced to cycle touring by my best friend, Adrian.
+He invited me along on a coast-to-coast ride – Barrow in Furness to Whitby – in 2008 and I never looked back.
 I guess that says something about how I learn new things and step into new realities.

 A Charity Cycling Challenge

 After Adrian and I completed our 2011 charity bike ride challenge to cycle 20 countries in 100 days I found that books about cycle touring became an important part of the planning stages of my next journey.
 I was plotting a solo trip which meant I would have to plan the route and logistics for myself.

 The books* about cycle touring that I’ve most loved are stories and adventures that I’ve enjoyed in the years since I returned from my own bike journey from Vietnam to the UK.

 I read these stories to reminisce and to remember the feeling of being out on the road.
 It’s an important ritual for me.
 The bond of connection through shared experience is something I value.

 My top books about cycle touring that will inspire your next adventure:

 My first recommendation is of a practical nature.
 The Adventure Cycle Touring Handbook is a must-read for anyone planning a long-distance bicycle journey.
 Originally written in 2006 by Stephen Lord, this comprehensive handbook is now in its third edition.
 I purchased it after my most recent trip as a way to help me reintegrate into ‘normal’ life.

 The idea of a big adventure was a kind of tonic to stave off the blues that my journey had ended.
 I started to look at possible routes for Africa.
 This delaying tactic helped me mitigate the feeling of sadness I experienced when I finally parked my bike after 20,000km.